 The Company 10b5-1 Plan is designed to allow us to repurchase our common stock at times when we otherwise might be prevented from doing so under insider trading laws.
-The Company 10b5-1 Plan, as amended, requires Goldman Sachs & Co.
+The Company 10b5-1 Plan, as currently in effect, requires Goldman Sachs & Co.
 LLC, as agent, to repurchase shares of common stock on our behalf when the market price per share is just below 1.05x the most recently reported net asset value per share in our public financial statements or publicly announced by us, less the amount of any supplemental dividend that we have publicly announced but that has yet to be reflected in the net asset value per share most recently reported in public financial statements (including any updates, corrections or adjustments publicly announced by us to any such net asset value per share or supplemental dividend).
 Under the Company 10b5-1 Plan, the agent will increase the volume of purchases made as the price of our common stock declines, subject to volume restrictions.
 The timing and amount of any stock repurchases depend on the terms and conditions of the Company 10b5-1 Plan, the market price of the common stock and trading volumes, and no assurance can be given that any particular amount of common stock will be repurchased.

+On November 5, 2019, the Board authorized an amendment to the Company 10b5-1 Plan to extend the termination date to May 31, 2020.
 Unless otherwise extended or terminated by the Board, the Company 10b5-1 Plan will be in effect through the earlier of the termination date or such time as the current approved repurchase amount of up to \$50 million has been fully utilized, subject to certain conditions.